subabrain/PHP-GTK3-Encrypt/README.md

 # PHP-GTK3-Encrypt
 Use encrypted Files for PHP-GTK3 on Windows

-Tutorial how to Create some Custom encrypted PHP-GTK 3 Applications:
+Tutorial how to create some custom encrypted PHP-GTK 3 Applications:

 If you want to go the easy way – you can download the Release for PHP 7.4.14 here https://github.com/subabrain/PHP-GTK3-Encrypt/releases/tag/PHP-GTK3-Encrypt-Version-7.4.14